jatalah/Aqua-Health---Salmon-lesions---data_analyses/README.md

 ^3^Centre for Sustainable Tropical Fisheries and Aquaculture, College of Science and Engineering, James Cook University, Townsville, Queensland, Australia

 **Keywords**: Bacteria, Biofouling, Cnidarians, Lesion, Net cleaning, Salmon farming, Skin health

+This research was funded by the New Zealand Ministry of Business, Innovation and Employment (MBIE) under the programme “Aquaculture Health Strategies to Maximise Productivity and Security” (Contract: CAWX1707).